IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 uncompressed unminimised validator), but if we Merklise, minimise, and then compress then we get something 14980 bytes long.
-This is presumably because the hashes introduced by Merklisation are highly incompressible, which might be expected for information-theoretic reasons.
+This is presumably because the hashes introduced by Merklisation are highly incompressible, which might be expected on information-theoretic grounds.
 The Merklised validator in this case contains 418 hashes in term nodes, each occupying 32 bytes.
 In total this is 13376 bytes, which is of the same order of magnitude as the difference between the compressed versions of the Merklised and un-Merklised validators